yuvivian72/GitHub_Upload_Module_2_Challenge_Vivian_Yu/README.md

 ## Loan Qualifier Application

-This application prompts the user with a series of questions regarding their credit score, debt, income, and desired loan amount to determine whether the user qualifies for certain loans.
-It will match them to potential banks willing to underwrite the loans.
+This application prompts the user with a series of questions regarding his or her credit score, debt, income, and desired loan amount to determine whether the user qualifies for certain loans.
+It will match the user to potential banks willing to underwrite the loans.
 It will ask the user to save the qualifying loans as a new CSV file.

 ## Technologies

-This application uses Python 3.7 and the Fire and Questionary packages to filter through bank data to match the user to qualifying loans using using debt_to_income ratio and loan-to_value ratio calculations.
+This application uses Python 3.7 and the Fire and Questionary packages to filter through bank data to match the user to qualifying loans using debt_to_income ratio and loan-to_value ratio calculations.

 ---